apache/inlong-website/docs/quick_start/offline_data_sync/dolphinscheduler_example.md

 ---
-title: Use DolphinScheduler third-party scheduling engine
+title: DolphinScheduler Scheduling Engine Example
 sidebar_position: 2
 ---

-In the following content, we will introduce how to use DolphinScheduler, a third-party schedule engine in Apache InLong to create offline data synchronization.
+In the following sections, we will walk through a complete example to demonstrate how to integrate the third-party scheduling engine DolphinScheduler into Apache InLong to create an offline data synchronization from Pulsar to MySQL.

 ## Deployment